-All-or-nothing thinking/polarized Thinking
+All-or-nothing thinking/polarized thinking

 Such thinking assumes extremes and does not acknowledge anything in between.
-It is either “excellent or too good” or it is “awful”.
-It is also referred to as “black and white thinking”.
+It is either “excellent or too good”, or it is “awful”.
+It is also referred to as “black-and-white thinking”.
 This thinking pattern affects one’s confidence, as one assumes to be either “perfect” or a “total failure”.
 For example, when one wants to follow a diet plan, any slight deviation may cause one to give up and call oneself a failure.

 In such a distortion, one assumes that “If something is true in one case, then it applies to all cases which are even slightly similar.”
 So, based on one instance, the overall pattern is generalized.
 It is thought to play an important role in the development and continuation of anxiety disorders.

 Mental filter distortions filter out all the positives of a situation and give undue importance to the negatives.
-It results in one having a pessimistic view about themselves and everything around them.
+It results in one having a pessimistic view of themselves and everything around them.
 A study published in Europe’s Journal of Psychology has shown that this cognitive distortion in people contributes to feelings of helplessness and even suicidal ideations.

 For example, in a relationship, one may choose to fixate on a negative comment made by their partner, ignoring all the good things said before.